eegg/school-policies-and-procedures/admissions.rst

 When the Enrolment Form is returned, it is checked for completeness.
+Completeness requires that:

+* `a first visit has taken place`_
+* all required fields of the Enrolment Form are completed
-Completeness requires that all external documents referenced by the client, such as doctors' certificates, prescriptions, or Statements, are enclosed with the Enrolment Form.
+* all external documents referenced by the client, such as doctors' certificates, prescriptions, or Statements, are enclosed with the Enrolment Form

 If the Enrolment Form is incomplete, the client is informed that